gitlabhq/gitlabhq/doc/user/project/clusters/index.md

 Connect your project to Google Kubernetes Engine (GKE) or an existing Kubernetes cluster in a few steps.

+NOTE: **Scalable app deployment with GitLab and Google Cloud Platform** [Watch the webcast](https://about.gitlab.com/webcast/scalable-app-deploy/) and learn how to spin up a Kubernetes cluster managed by Google Cloud Platform (GCP) in a few clicks.

 ## Overview

 With one or more Kubernetes clusters associated to your project, you can use